true-while/Ai102-demos/M3-NLP/Demo2/README.md

 - Translate Text
 - Integration with Bot service

-This code is provided for demo purpose only for course AI-102.
+This code is provided for demo purposes only for course AI-102.

 ### Requirements
 - Azure Subscription
+- .Net core 3.1
+- VS Code or VS 2019

 ## Translate Text